mpaulse/mobitra/doc/develop.md

 ## TODO:
 - Historic data removal after retention period.
+- Disable debug logging.

+## Bugs:
+- Overlapping x-axis tick labels on the cumulative chart, e.g. the Today date overlaps Activation or Expiry.
+- The "used" label overlaps the "total" label on the cumulative chart when the data is exhausted and the current date is near or equal to the expiry date.

 ## Ideas:
 - Create a separate Raspberry Pi app to do continuous monitoring, even while PC is shutdown.